Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 	- Increase `s` until its overflow, then decrease - Nvidia Apex
 - Proposed method: (posit)
 	- Shift the center of the distribution towards the range of posits that have the highest accuracy.
+	- s does not change that much, can be set after first iteration.

 ---
 ## Proposed Method: Loss Scaling